Finding the Best Eating Disorder or Dual Diagnosis Treatment Centers

 Medication is another optional treatment for a dual diagnosis.
 When a patient enters into a recovery center, the medical team may use medication along with other treatment methods like therapy.
 Anxiety or depression is sometimes treated with medication to help individuals address the symptoms of their eating disorder.

 The more a person learns about dual diagnosis, the more he or she understands how drug and alcohol abuse often coexist with mental illness.
 A person with a dual diagnosis can return to a normal life once appropriate care is given.
 Loved ones should learn to recognize the signs and symptoms of those with an eating disorder and a drug or alcohol problem.
-Call 1-888-232-6949 "> 1-888-232-6949 for more information.
+Call 1-888-232-6949 Who Answers? "> 1-888-232-6949 Who Answers? for more information.